lion-packages/files/README.md

 ```

 ### 2. GET NAME
-The `getName` function is available to get the name of a specific file.
+The `getName` function is available to get the name of a specific file
 ```php
 require_once 'vendor/autoload.php';